 When you make an affiliate recommendation, ask yourself, are you really happy recommending this product or service?

-If the answer is no, don’t do it.
-People can see right through it when you make a recommendation just because of the kickback you’ll receive.
+If the answer is no, don’t recommend it.
+People can see right through it if you make a recommendation just because of the kickback you’ll receive.

 Rule Of Thumb #2: Use Story Telling

 One of the most powerful ways to grab people’s attention is storytelling.

 And the beauty is that you can weave product recommendations into storytelling quite naturally — your journalistic integrity intact.

 Rule Of Thumb #3: Only Recommend When It Makes Sense